MSLNZ/msl-io/docs/index.md

 >>> archive = pr.Archive()
 >>> archive.add(x=ureal(1, 0.1))

-# Write the Archive as metadata
+# Write the Archive as metadata (using any Writer is okay)
 >>> with JSONWriter("archived.json") as w:
 ...     w.add_metadata(archive=pr.dumps_json(archive))